On network coding for sum-networks: System model

 Among the nodes, a set of nodes $S\subseteq V$ are sources and a set of nodes $T\subseteq V$ are terminals.
 We assume that a source does not have any incoming edge.
-Each source generates a set of random processes over an alphabet.
-In general, each terminal in the network may have a demand of some part of the symbols or their functions available at a specific set of sources.
-Each edge in the network is assumed to be capable of carrying a symbol from the alphabet in each use.
-Each edge is used once per unit time and is assumed to be a error-free and delay-free communication channel.
+Each source generates a set of random processes over an {\it alphabet} $\cA$.
+All the source processes are assumed to be independent, and each process is assumed to be independent and uniformly distributed over the alphabet.
+In general, each terminal in the network may want to recover the symbols generated at a specific set of sources or their functions.
+Each link is assumed to be an error-free and delay-free communication link which is capable of carrying a symbol from $\cA$ in each use.

 A network code is an assignment of an edge function for each edge and a decoding function for each terminal.
-A $(k,n)$ fractional network coding solution is a network code which fulfills the demands of every terminal in the network $k$ times in $n$ symbol intervals.
-The ratio $k/n$ is the rate of a $(k,n)$ fractional network code.
+A $(k,n)$ fractional network code over an alphabet $\cA$ consists of an edge function for every edge $e\in E$